sundakat/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+(Document Object Model) An object representation of the html elements of a webpage.
+It gives us an interactive interface.

 2. What is an event?

+An interaction between the user and the webpage.
+It can be a user loading the page, clicking, hovering, typing, etc.

 3. What is an event listener?

+An event listener looks for a certain interaction with a certain element and then fires a callback function.

 4. Why would we convert a NodeList into an Array?

+Doing so allows NodeList to use methods like forEach, filter or map.

 5. What is a component?

+Reusable pieces of code / functions that can be used to build elements that share functionality and styling.

 ### Git Set up